James C. Kennedy

 Believing that education can be a key to unlock opportunities, Kennedy has supported learning at all levels.
 Through a $10M grant to the University of Denver’s Morgridge College of Education, he created the James C. Kennedy Institute for Educational Success to identify innovative and cost-effective means for promoting and sustaining the educational success of vulnerable children.
 Kennedy’s $2M gift to the University of Georgia supported the Terry College of Business and endowed four professorships to teach new and evolving media.
 The University of Colorado, Georgia Tech and Georgia State University each received $1M from Kennedy to further education initiatives.

-Kennedy has given Emory University more than $35M through personal and foundation contributions to address Alzheimer’s disease, patient-centered care models and cancer research.
-He was diagnosed and treated for prostate cancer in 2014 and become a vocal supporter for men’s health awareness.
+Kennedy has given Emory University more than $60M through personal and foundation contributions to address Alzheimer’s disease, patient-centered care models and cancer research.
+He was diagnosed and treated for prostate cancer in 2014 and became a vocal supporter for men’s health awareness.

 He has also provided more than $2M to further autism research at the Marcus Autism Center.
 Dedicated to empowering individuals and families in rural areas around health, Kennedy established a comprehensive Health and Wellness Center in partnership with Tallahatchie Co.
 Memorial Hospital in Charleston, Miss.
 He also provided $1M to help build Barrett Hospital in Dillon, Mont. and funded a public walking and bike trail around the hospital campus.